MGD1981/shopkeep/docs/devplan.md

 - Determine turn-based or time-based system (mixed?)
 	- If motion every tick, how responsive will keyboard movement be?
 	- Time passes at motion, or when sitting at counter and pressing button?
-- Flesh out concept of adventure locations
-	- World map
-	- Dependent on biomes?
-- Flesh out concept of resource locations
-	- Dependent on biomes?
 - Flesh out concept of new hero generation
-- Create list of weapon types/classes/components/materials
-	- Database would be overkill?
-Store in dict.
 - Devise town representation and system of player-town interaction
 - Devise appraisal system to determine player's ability to determine worth/magic